When Should You Set Mine with a Pocket Pair? These 5 Tips Will Clear Things Up.

 As soon as you see that seven, your anxiety fades and your eyes dart to count your opponent’s stack.
 You’re going to try to get it all.

-There is nothing in poker like this — the thrill of hitting a set.
+There is nothing in poker like the thrill of hitting a set.
 But chasing this feeling at the wrong time is one of the most common and costly mistakes you can make at the table.

 So, when should you set mine, and when should you toss your pocket pair in the muck?
-I’m about to give you 5 tips that will help you answer these questions.

 But first, let’s make sure we’re all on the same page.

-What is set mining?
+What is Set Mining?

 Set mining is the act of calling a preflop raise with a pocket pair with the sole objective of flopping a set.